Email Settings

 - NOTIFY_EMAIL_FROM=notify@example.com

-A domain or an email that will be used in AUTH_EMAIL_FROM
+You must first verify a domain or email you will use in AUTH_EMAIL_FROM

 or NOTIFY_EMAIL_FROM

-SMTP Credentials must first be obtained from Amazon SES Console
+Then you should obtain SMTP Credentials from Amazon SES Console.

 Setup email authentication